Tom Brady Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Matchup vs. Philadelphia

-- In two matchups against the Eagles, Brady averaged 360.5 passing yards per game, 59 yards above his over/under in Thursday's game.
+- Brady averaged 360.5 passing yards per game in two matchups against the Eagles, 52.0 yards above his over/under for Thursday.

-- In his only game with a TD pass against the Eagles over those games, Brady threw multiple touchdown passes.
+- In his only game with a TD pass against the Eagles over those matchups, Brady threw multiple touchdown passes.

 - Note: Brady's stats vs. Eagles date back to 2016.

-- This week Brady will face the NFL's third-ranked pass defense (207.0 yards allowed per game).
+- The 207.0 passing yards the Eagles yield per game makes them the NFL's third-ranked pass defense this season.

-- The Eagles have given up 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.
+- The Eagles have allowed 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- He tacked on one carry for 13 yards, averaging 13 yards per attempt.
+- He also added 13 yards on one carry, averaging 13 yards per attempt without a touchdown.

-- He's added 30 rushing yards on eight carries and one rushing touchdown, averaging 10.0 yards per game.
+- He's also added 30 rushing yards (10.0 ypg) on eight carries while scoring one touchdown on the ground.

 Brady's Tampa Bay Teammates